RAVE current research

 Erica Smith has been leading several projects on apprenticeship, funded by the International Labour Organization (ILO), during 2017-2018.
 The ILO is a United Nations agency.

 For ILO’s Jakarta office, Research, Review and Development of a Revised Model of Quality Apprenticeship for Indonesia.
-This project has involved Erica in interviews with stakeholders in and near Jakarta, and collaboration with ILO staff to produce a new model for apprenticeship in Indonesia, which we presented at a tripartite meeting in Jakarta in September 2017.
+This project involved Erica in interviews with stakeholders in and near Jakarta, and collaboration with ILO staff to produce a new model for apprenticeship in Indonesia, which were presented at a tripartite meeting in Jakarta in September 2017.

 For ILO’s Bangkok office, 2017 Research and preparation of chapter for publication on Skills and Future of Work: Strategies for Inclusive Growth in Asia and the Pacific.
 This project has involved research and analysis on the role of apprenticeships in addressing youth unemployment.
-Erica presented the results at a forum in Bangkok in October 20017: the Regional Skills Meeting on Skills and the Future of Work: Strategies for an Inclusive Growth in Asia and the Pacific’.
+Erica presented the results at a forum in Bangkok in October 2017: the Regional Skills Meeting on Skills and the Future of Work: Strategies for an Inclusive Growth in Asia and the Pacific’.
 The forum consisted of international experts and tripartite participants from six countries.
-Feedback is being incorporated into a final version which will be disseminated through a book to be prepared by the ILO.
+Feedback was incorporated into a final version which was disseminated through a book which was published by the ILO.

-For ILO’s Geneva office, Erica Smith with the assistance of RAVE member Jackie Tuck, is working on a project Collaboration on ILO survey report of national initiatives to promote quality apprenticeships in G20 countries.
-This research project is on G20 countries’ policy initiatives on apprenticeships.
-This project involves the analysis of data from a survey sent by the ILO to three respondents in each country, representing government, labour unions and employer bodies.
+For ILO’s Geneva office, Erica Smith with the assistance of RAVE member Jackie Tuck, undertook a project Collaboration on ILO survey report of national initiatives to promote quality apprenticeships in G20 countries.
+This research project was on G20 countries’ policy initiatives on apprenticeships.
+This project involved the analysis of data from a survey sent by the ILO to three respondents in each country, representing government, labour unions and employer bodies.
 The context for the project can be seen in the G20 Hangzhou communique (item 40) at http://europa.eu/rapid/press-release_STATEMENT-16-2967_en.htm